mistermicheels/learning-notes/data/Data-schema-migration.md

 ## Data First

 - Migrate DB schema in a way that is compatible with both old and new code
-- Deploy new code (n instance next to instance running old code)
+- Deploy new code (on instance next to instance running old code)
 - Retire old code

 ## Expand-Contract migrations